Orphan Drug designation eligibility criteria

 - an abbreviations list

-- EMA Orphan Drug designation applications supported by an Australian specific annex will be considered:
+EMA Orphan Drug designation applications supported by an Australian specific annex will be considered if the content is current and relevant.

 The Australian specific annex should include: